St. Patrick's Day Pre-Writing activity

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-One of the important skills preschoolers need to develop is fine motor (or writing) skills, to be able to in Kindergarten.
-This means that they need to practice as much as possible in preschool, and to help you with that I’ve designed these free St. Patrick’s prewriting activities, that will also make a nice addition to your St. Patrick’s Day theme during the month of March.
+One of the important skills preschoolers need to develop is fine motor (or writing) skills to be able to be in Kindergarten.
+This means that they need to practice as much as possible in preschool, and to help you with that, I’ve designed these free St. Patrick’s prewriting activities that will also make a nice addition to your St. Patrick’s Day theme during March.

 St. Patrick's Day Pre-Writing Activity for Preschoolers